Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 03, 2019

 For example, some people owe restitution in a criminal case.
 They're trying to get their probation terminated early.
 It's not going to happen.
-You need to pay the restitution off and then you're in a much better position to try to get that probation terminated early.
+You need to pay the restitution off, and then you're in a much better position to try to get that probation terminated early.

-The ways to do it is to have your attorney file a motion on your behalf requesting that the probation be terminated early.
-Explain what you've done, what type of life you've led since you were put on probation — how cooperative you were — and also, usually to have any chance of getting this motion granted, you're going to have to explain why you want to terminate your probation early.
+The way to do it is to have your attorney file a motion on your behalf requesting that the probation be terminated early.
+Explain what you've done, what type of life you've led since you were put on probation — how cooperative you were — and also, usually, to have any chance of getting this motion granted, you're going to have to explain why you want to terminate your probation early.

 Completed At Least One Half of Probation Period

 Another huge issue when trying to terminate your probation early is how long you were on probation.
 If you have a three-year probation and you've already done two and a half years, now you're in the ballpark to try to get that probation terminated early.
-If you get a three year probation and you've only done six months, it's not going to happen.
+If you get a three-year probation and you've only done six months, it's not going to happen.

 Reduce Felony Case to a Misdemeanor – PC 17b